 - 122. To be allowed to the thesis defence, the doctoral candidate submits to the council the following documents electronically or, if the original document is not electronic, on paper: - an application to allow the doctoral thesis to be defended, specifying the exact name of the doctoral degree applied for; - 122.2. the doctoral thesis, which complies with the technical requirements established for manuscripts by the University of Tartu Press and clause 121 of these regulations, and the texts of publications; - 122.3. written opinion(s) of the supervisor(s) on the originality of the doctoral thesis, the contribution of the doctoral candidate and compliance with the requirements of the content and form of the doctoral thesis; - 122.4. a brief popular science summary (up to 2,000 characters) aimed at a broad audience in Estonian and English. - 123.
-After the doctoral candidate has been allowed to defend the doctoral thesis, the doctoral candidate submits the doctoral thesis to the council electronically and, if provided for in the procedure rules of the council, also the required number of paper copies.
+After the doctoral candidate has been allowed to defend the doctoral thesis, the doctoral candidate submits the doctoral thesis to the council electronically and, if provided for in the faculty's additional conditions for awarding the doctoral degree, also the required number of paper copies. [effective as of 1 March 2024]